 Task

 1 Indicative content

+In their letters, learners should:

+state if they agree or disagree with banning computers in classrooms give detailed reasons for their views.

-In their articles, learners should: describe what they achieved and how they did it explain how they felt after they succeeded say what they learned from this achievement.
-Learners should aim to use their own words and ideas to write their article.
+Learners should aim to use their own words and ideas to develop their response to the Letter of the Day.

-NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately even though they may not address all of the bullets above fully or may contain ideas not in the bullets .
+NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately, even though they may not address both of the above bullets fully or may contain ideas not in the bullets .

 (15 marks)

 Mark A: Form, communication and purpose 0 No rewardable material.
 1-3 Presents appropriate information and develops ideas logically to a limited extent.
 Basic ability to present complex ideas/information evident.
 Uses language for specific purpose to a limited extent.
 Uses a limited range of sentence structures with limited accuracy.
 Makes limited use of paragraphing and other organisational features with basic accuracy.
+Limited use of appropriate layout of a letter (address, date, open and close conventions).
 4-6 Presents appropriate information and develops ideas logically for some of the response.
 Able to present complex ideas/information clearly and concisely with some lapses.
 Uses language for specific purpose for some of the response.
 Uses a range of sentence structures with some accuracy.
 Makes some use of paragraphing and other organisational features with some accuracy.
+Some use of appropriate layout of a letter (address, date, open and close conventions), though there may be omissions or inconsistencies.
 7-9 Presents appropriate information and develops ideas logically for most of the response.
 Able to present complex ideas/information clearly and concisely, with occasional lapses.
 Uses language for specific purpose throughout the response.
 Uses a range of sentence structures accurately.
-Makes consistent use of appropriate paragraphing and other organisational features with accuracy.
+Makes consistent use of appropriate paragraphing and other organisation features with accuracy.
+Appropriate use of layout of a letter (address, date, open and close conventions), any omissions do not detract from the overall quality of the response.

 Mark B: Spelling, punctuation and grammar 0 No rewardable material.
 1-2 Uses spelling and grammar with limited accuracy, supporting meaning at a basic level.
-Uses basic punctuation eg commas, apostrophes and inverted commas with limited accuracy.
+Uses basic punctuation, e.g. commas, apostrophes and inverted commas with limited accuracy.
 3-4 Uses spelling and grammar with some accuracy, supporting meaning some of the time.
-3-4 Uses some punctuation eg commas, apostrophes and inverted commas correctly and appropriately.
+Uses some punctuation, e.g. commas, apostrophes and inverted commas correctly and appropriately.
 5-6 Use of spelling and grammar is mostly accurate, supporting meaning most of the time.
-Uses a range of punctuation eg commas, apostrophes and inverted commas correctly and appropriately most of the time.
+Uses a range of punctuation, e.g. commas, apostrophes and inverted commas correctly and appropriately most of the time.

 Task

 2 Indicative content

-In their emails, learners should: say why they are writing explain their views on the housing problems comment on what they think should be done.
-Learners should aim to use their own words and ideas to write their response to the Email of the Week.
+In their reviews, learners should include:

+a detailed description of what they are reviewing what they liked and disliked about it who they would recommend it to and why details of costs or any other useful information.

-NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately even though they may not address all of the bullets above fully or may contain ideas not in the bullets .
+NOTE Be prepared to award marks for responses that are fit for purpose and develop ideas appropriately, even though they may not address all of the above bullets fully or may contain ideas not in the bullets .

 (15 marks)